 It took me a couple hours to shovel the stuff and wheelbarrel it outside.
 I used a broom on the brick walls and spent some time hosing the place off.
 The whole room was starting to look transformed and I stopped to inspect my work.

 The elephant head of the Hindu diety Ganesh smashed through one of the brick walls.
 The pink-eyed albino, had intricately detailed, ruby encrusted jewelry adorning his tusks, trunk and dribbling off his fringed headpiece.
 Globs of molten gold bounced and rolled onto the wet concrete floor spitting steam trails as if the metaphysical friction of breaking through the wall had encouraged golden ectoplasm.
 The vision had lasted a split second.This is the process of my artwork.
 I garden a fertile subconsious and then wait for it to 'flash' an image to me.
 Daydreaming is on my "To Do" list everyday.
-In the last couple years I've been concentrating on technique and focusing on my true loves of oil painting and ink drawing.
+In the last couple years I've been concentrating on inking technique and exploring handmade book technology.